Made To Last

 - finally the products are placed in a 5 ply mail order box and banded.

-So, we make a well designed British product that is durable in the long term because:
+So, we make a well designed aluminium product that is durable in the long term because:

 - we only use virgin aluminium